-Application (WSCC/030/21) is wholly inappropriate in its location for the proposal on grounds laid out in Local and National planning policy.
-More specifically, I believe the application should be refused for the points I raise below.
+This remains a wholly inappropriate application in its location for the proposal on grounds laid out in Local and National planning policy.
+More specifically, I believe the application should be refused for the further points I raise below.
 The proposal is made without due consideration of the environment, the wildlife, the impact on the immediate tranquil site, surrounding woodlands, local roads and local people, many of whom live in the area purely for the beauty and enjoyment of its location.